Overview

 Setting an expiration date

-Setting an expiration date will determine how long your mural is available to those you will share the link with.
-By default the share link does not expire.
+Setting an expiration date will determine how long your mural will be available to those people you share the link with.
+By default, the share link does not expire.

-To set an expiration date for a mural, click on ‘Set expiration’.
+To set an expiration date for a mural, click on the ‘Set expiration’ link.

-In the dropdown menu you can choose from ‘Set a duration’ (by hours or days) or ‘Set an expiration date’ (by date).
-Make the desired edit, set the expiration and click the ‘Save expiration’ button.
+In the dropdown menu select the desired expiration setting.
+You can choose from 'Never expires' (default setting), ‘Set a duration’ (by hours or days) or ‘Set an expiration date’ (by date).
+Then click the ‘Save expiration’ button.

 Reset link dialog box